tby0824/Distributed-Banking-Transaction-System/README.md

   - Socket.IO for real-time notifications
   - Multer for file uploads
 - **Cloud Services:**
-  - **Azure Database for PostgreSQL:** Used in production to store all microservices data with high availability and secure connectivity.
+  - **Azure Database for PostgreSQL:** Used to store all microservices data.
   - **Azure Blob Storage:** Used for file upload.
 - **Containerization & Orchestration:**
-  - Docker & Docker Compose for local development
+  - Docker for local development
-  - (Planned) Kubernetes (AKS) for production deployment with API Gateway and Ingress
+  - (Planned) Kubernetes (AKS) for production deployment with API Gateway and Ingress, but time is not enough.

-## Microservices Architecture & Middleware
+## Microservices Architecture & Middleware:
-Our system is built as a collection of independent microservices:
 - **Auth Service:** Manages user registration, login, and JWT token issuance.
 - **Account Service:** Handles account creation, balance updates (deposit, withdraw), and deletion.
 - **Transaction Service:** Processes fund transfers between accounts using a Saga pattern with compensation for error handling.